 Cord compression with neurological deficit can occur unexpectedly and rapidly.
 Urgent surgery (Fig. 4.) is mandatory, a couple hours of delay can result in a definitive neurologic complication as plegia.
+Figure 2: Lymphoma of the femur with pathological fracture.

 Plating and augmentation by bone cement was performed.